OpenSRS/osrs-toolkit-php/README.md

 shows "Profile Management".
 Here, there is a link called "Generate New Private Key".
 If you are sure you wish to continue, click on the 'OK' button on the warning window.
 This window ensure that you wish to generate a new key.
-On refresh, you will see a key similiar to this structure:
+On refresh, you will see a key similar to this structure:

 a2e308f4df69c969de9ada09c39bb43d0e4d0a88ce83fd2c0a193328d16e8bf5080ee7e0ef388fd8aa0dfb42d33dcd02d3de321c9af1f06b